LavaToaster/IPS-SteamLoginMethod/README.txt

 Updrading:

 Step 1:
-If you are upgrading from 1.0.1 Skip to step 2.
-First upload the files in the upload folder to your forum directory
+First upload the files in the upload folder to your forum directory.

 Step 2:
 Go to your ACP and Click Manage Hooks.
-Browse for and import the supplied 'Steam_Login_Upgrade.xml' hook.
+Browse for and import the supplied 'Steam_Login.xml' hook.

 Step 3:
 There is no step 3, your done :P